-WARNING: If you sign this notice it could be used as a defence by a transporter if they deposit waste on your land.
+WARNING: If you sign this notice it could be used as a defence by a transporter if they deposit was te on your land.
 It does not give you a defence.
-It is an offence to provide false or misleading information about waste (section 144AA)
+It is an offence to provide false or misleadir ıg information about waste (section 144AA) 105.0

-I (full name) am the owner and/or on number of place): ccupier (delete if not applicable e) of (insert street addre ess and/or folio identification certify that this place ca an lawfully be u sed as a waste facility for the waste(s) specified in the following table.
-(Note: you must clearly state the exac t type.
-Do not u se terms like 'fill' or 'cle an fill'.)
-Table of specifie d wastes Type of wa e.g. virgin excava material l cation of waste eral solid waste Amount of waste e.g. 50 tonnes Refere signing ti his notice v ou should road the back of this form for important information abou read the back of uns form for important Signature Signature Name Name Position title (e.g. director, owner, occupier) ••••• Position title (e.g. director, owner, occupier) ACN ACN Date Date Note that only one sig gnature is requ red if the perso n signing this notice is not signing on behalf of a company.
-EPA 2016/0095 Approved January 201
+informati on about wast e (section 144 AA) ·

+(full name)

+am the owner and/or on number of place): ccupier (delete if not applicable e) of (insert street addre ess and/or folio identification

+certify that this place ca an lawfully be u sed as a waste facility for the waste(s) specified in the following table.

+URWING 659 75506 t type.
+Do not u se terms like 'fill' or 'cle ean fill'.)

+Table of specifie Type of wa Classifi cation of waste Amount of waste

+e.g. virgin excava material e.g. gene ral solid waste e.g. 50 tonnes

+Before signing the read the back of this form for important

+Signature Signature

+Name Name

+Position title (e.g. director, owner, occupier) Position title (e.g. director, owner, occupier)

+ACN ACN

+Date Date

+Note that only one sig gnature is requ red if the perso n signing this notice is not signing on behalf of a company.

+EPA 2016/0095 Approved January 2016

+: Plan SSI-9717

+WHEN PRINTED A MEMBER OF THE CIM